jbilnicki/bongo/README.md

-# bongo is a python module for analysis of  basic neuroscientific data.
+# bongo "Bongo Offers Neuroscientific Graphs and Outputs" is a python module for analysis of  basic neuroscientific data.
 It is based mainly on: Pandas, NumPy, matplotlib.pyplot, openCV, seaborn

 bongo contains submodules for: behaviour, neuroanatomy, cells and fast-scan cyclic voltammetry